-Universal 3D Navigation and Manipulation Techniques.
-However, exploration only by head tracking is limited; object rotation is restricted by the tracking system, e.g. to 60°.
+4.2 Universal 3D Navigation and Manipulation

+However, exploration only by head tracking is limited; object rotation is restricted to the available degrees of the tracking system, e.g. 60 degrees.
 Almost any interactive 3D application provides navigation techniques to explore virtual data from arbitrary viewpoints.
-Although many of these concepts are similar, e.g., mouse-based techniques to pan, zoom, rotate etc., 3D navigation as well as manipulation across different applications can become confusing due to various approaches.
+Although, many of these concepts are similar, e.g., mouse-based techniques to pan, zoom, rotate etc., 3D navigation as well as manipulation across different applications can become confusing due to various approaches.